WebAssembly/spec/document/core/text/lexical.rst

    \end{array}

 Any pre-token that is not a token is considered *reserved*.
-The set of *keyword* tokens is defined implicitly, by all occurrences of a terminal symbol in literal form in the non-lexical grammar of this specification.
+The set of *keyword* tokens is defined implicitly, by all occurrences of a :ref:`terminal symbol <text-grammar>` in literal form in the non-lexical grammar of this specification.

 .. note::
    The effect of defining the larger set of pre-tokens is that all tokens must be separated by either parentheses or :ref:`white space <text-space>`.